bobgreenshields/stasis/stasis-cell-loot.md

 Whilst the sarcophagus in this room is covered in goo it still contains a skeletal figure.

-* Darkshard neckace: cast a two ray Eldritch Blast as a bonus action 1d10 force and push back up to 10 ft.
-Roll a d8 for each use, on a 1 the spell fails and the necklace is spent.
+* Darkshard neckace: cast a two ray [Eldritch Blast](https://www.dndbeyond.com/spells/eldritch-blast) as a bonus action 1d10 force and push back up to 10 ft.
+Roll a d6 for each use, on a 1 the spell fails and the necklace is spent.
+Spell Att +5

 ### Warrior 1 ###